Approximation and Convergence of Large Atomic Congestion Games: Introduction

-\subsection{Our contribution}
+\subsection{Our Contribution}

-After introducing the relevant classes of congestion games in \cref{se:congestion-games}, \cref{se:convergence-weighted} deals with nonatomic approximations of weighted atomic congestion games.
-In particular, it shows that, under very weak conditions, any Nash-equilibrium loads in a sequence of weighted congestion games converge to a Wardrop equilibrium of a limiting nonatomic game.
+After introducing the relevant classes of congestion games in Section~\ref{se:congestion-games}, Section~\ref{se:convergence-weighted} deals with nonatomic approximations of weighted atomic congestion games.
+Under mild and natural conditions we show that Nash equilibria in a sequence of weighted congestion games converge to a Wardrop equilibrium of a limiting nonatomic game.
 More precisely, if the number of players grows to infinity and their weights tend to zero in a way that the aggregate demands converge, then, for any sequence of mixed equilibria in the finite games, the random variables that represent the resource loads converge in distribution to a (deterministic) Wardrop equilibrium for a nonatomic limit game.
 We stress that players are not assumed to be symmetric and that they may have different weights and strategy sets.
-As long as their weights converge to zero, the random resource loads converge to some constants which are precisely a Wardrop equilibrium for the limit game.
-This provides a strong support to Wardrop's model as a sensible approximation for large games with many small players.
+As long as their weights converge to zero, the random resource loads converge in distribution to some constants, which are precisely a Wardrop equilibrium for the limit game.
+This provides a strong support to Wardrop's model as a sensible approximation for large unsplittable congestion games with many small players.

-\cref{se:convergence-stochastic} focuses on approximations of \aclp{BCG}.
-It considers sequences of \aclp{BNE} for \aclp{BCG} when the participation probability of players tends to zero, and establishes their convergence to the set of \aclp{WE} of another nonatomic game with suitably defined costs.
-The demand in this game is random, distributed according to a Poisson random variable.
-In \cref{se:poisson} we show that the nonatomic limit games in the case of Bernoulli demands are related to Poisson games as introduced by \citet{Mye:IJGT1998}.
-The \aclp{WE} of the limit game are in one-to-one correspondence with the equilibria of an associated Poisson game.
-Poisson games were introduced axiomatically and not as a limit of a sequence of finite games.
-We close this gap establishing a general result on convergence of sequences of games with Bernoulli demands (not necessarily congestion games) towards Poisson games.
-This constitutes a novel alternative justification for Wardrop's model.
+Section~\ref{se:convergence-stochastic} focuses on approximations of Bernoulli congestion games. { It considers sequences of Bayesian Nash equilibria for Bernoulli congestion games when the participation probability of players tends to zero, and establishes the convergence of the resource loads towards a family of Poisson variables whose expected values are Wardrop equilibria of another nonatomic game with suitably defined costs.
+In Section~\ref{se:poisson} we unveil the connection between this nonatomic limit game and a Poisson game in the sense of \citet{Mye:IJGT1998}, namely, the Wardrop equilibria are in one-to-one correspondence with the equilibria of an associated Poisson game with countably many players and demands distributed as Poisson random variables.
+We stress that Poisson games were originally introduced axiomatically and not as a limit of a sequence of finite games.
+We close this gap by proving a general result on convergence of sequences of games with Bernoulli players (not necessarily congestion games) towards Poisson games.
+This constitutes a novel alternative justification for Poisson games.